pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 <a href="#heading--upgrade-from-2-8-to-3-1"><h2 id="heading--upgrade-from-2-8-to-3-1">How to upgrade from 2.8 or lower to MAAS 3.1</h2></a>

-If you are running MAAS 2.8 or lower, you can upgrade directly to MAAS 3.1.
+If you are running MAAS 2.8 or lower, you can also upgrade directly to MAAS 3.1, but it requires some extra steps.
 You must first make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:

 ```
 lsb_release -a